observant/oada-client/Glossary.md

 The server issuing access tokens to a client application after successfully authenticating the user and obtaining their authorisation.

 ### Scopes
 Scopes can be used to limit the amount of data that is made available by the resource provider.
-OpenLink API version 0.5 will only have one scope for the user to select from - "soil moisture".
-This is subject to change as more data becomes accessible through the API.
+OpenLink API version 0.5 will only have one scope for the user to select from - "sensor data".
+This is subject to change as more options become accessible through the API.